Skip to main content

 Only 1-to-1 calls support media type changes during a call.

-Call SDK defines NCCallMediaType.VIDEO for video calls and NCCallMediaType.AUDIO for audio calls.
+Call SDK defines NCCallMediaType.AUDIO_VIDEO for video calls and NCCallMediaType.AUDIO for audio calls.
 During a 1-to-1 call, either side can call requestChangeMediaType to request a media type change.

 typescript